Gun law in Uruguay: Carrying firearms

 The licensed carry of firearms requires a special carry permit issued by police.
 The applicant must present a good reason, especially proof of threat for one's life.
 The carry permit is issued at discretion of police.
-In practice, concealed carry permits are not issued to common citizens, only to private security guards, judges, and attorneys.
+In practice, concealed carry permits are issued to a few number of civilians, private security guards, judges, and attorneys.
 The Law allows the carrying of one handgun only in concealed manner.
 It is illegal to carry guns during public events, demonstrations, public dances, in polling stations, and in bars with alcohol.
 Every time carrying permit is renewed, the applicant must prove that the previous reason is still valid.
+Self-defence is not considered a valid reason, but the need to carry large amounts of cash in the street, for example, counts as a valid reason to apply for the permit.
 Policemen and military are allowed to carry their weapons in a concealed manner while off duty, as well as retired police and military.
 In recent times, politicians from the governing coalition have expressed their intentions of making the obtaining of concealed carry permits possible for common citizens.